 Wines that go with classic pesto, such as Sauvignon Blanc or Picpoul-de-Pinet can work with kale pesto too.
 But this Linguine with Kale Pesto recipe does pack a kick that you might try offsetting with a Riesling with a touch of sweetness or a Gewürztraminer.

-More recently (2019), we had a chance to try a the 2017 Braganini Reserve Grüner Veltliner ($19.99) from St. Julian, which has been producing quality wine in Michigan for over 95 years.
+Earlier in 2019, we had a chance to try a the 2017 Braganini Reserve Grüner Veltliner ($19.99) from St. Julian, which has been producing quality wine in Michigan for over 95 years.
 The crisp lemon fruit and good acidity made this a good match!
-I’ll be sharing more on Cooking Chat soon about Michigan wine, stay tuned!Print
+The wine was sent as a complimentary sample as part of a Wine Studio event.
+Visit our Exploring Michigan Wine article for more information on this under the radar US wine region.Print

 - Prep Time: 15 mins